fleetdm/fleet/handbook/security.md

 1. Can I use my Fleet YubiKeys with personal accounts?

 **Answer**: We highly recommend that you do so.
-Facebook accounts, personal email, Twitter accounts, cryptocurrency trading sites and much more support FIDO U2F authentication, the standard used by security keys.
+Facebook accounts, personal email, Twitter accounts, cryptocurrency trading sites, and many more support FIDO U2F authentication, the standard used by security keys.
 Fleet will **never ask for your keys back**.
 They are yours to use everywhere you can.